mary-ext/bluesky-client/README.md

 The points above leads to `@intrnl/bluesky-client`, where the following tradeoffs are made instead:

-- We only provide TypeScript definitions for endpoints, objects, and records, as such **there is no validation done in the library, proceed with caution**.
+- We only provide TypeScript definitions for endpoints, objects, and records, **there is no runtime validation done in the library, proceed with caution**.
 - Queries and procedures are not accessed via property access, you're typing the nsid as a string instead.

   ```typescript